Skip to navigation Skip to content Skip to subnav

 (i) Program operation.

-(1) Probationary Employment.
-A sponsor shall submit the name of a person in a period of probationary employment as an apprentice under an apprenticeship program within 45 days of the start of employment to the Vermont Registered Apprenticeship Program to establish the apprentice in probationary status.
+(1) Probationary employment.
+A sponsor shall submit the name of a person in a period of probationary employment as an apprentice under an apprenticeship program within 45 days after the start of employment to the Vermont Registered Apprenticeship Program to establish the apprentice in probationary status.

 (2) Changes in status.
-A sponsor shall notify the Vermont Registered Apprenticeship Program, using methods and procedures approved by the Director, within 45 business days of registered apprentices who:
+A sponsor shall notify the Vermont Registered Apprenticeship Program, using methods and procedures approved by the Director, within 45 business days after a registered apprentice:

-(B) transferred to other programs with the same sponsor or to other sponsors;
+(B) transfers to other programs with the same sponsor or to other sponsors;

 (3) Program changes.